suigh/kube-mutating-webhook-tutorial/README.md

 kube-system   Active    18h
 ```

-3. Deploy an app in Kubernetes cluster, take `sleep` app as an example
+3. Deploy an app in Kubernetes cluster, it uses "none" as scheduler name, so it cannot run by default.
+Take `sleep` app as an example
 ```
 [root@mstnode ~]# cat <<EOF | kubectl create -f -
 apiVersion: apps/v1